 minutes.
 Stroke improvement and alternating breathing while using the survival

-skills front crawl stroke, basic rescue skills, lifesaving skills, extensive
+skills front crawl stroke, basic rescue skills, lifesaving skills, and extensive

 Cost: $3.00 per visit